Offences Involving Vaping or Smoking (NSW)

 Changes To The Law From October 2021

-In relation to nicotine, the classification under the Poisons Standard changed, and as of 1 October 2021, nicotine preparations will be classified as a schedule 4 substance (that is, a substance that is available on prescription only) unless:
+In relation to nicotine, the classification under the Poisons Standard changed.
+As of 1 October 2021, nicotine preparations will be prescription only (that is classified as a schedule 4 substance) unless:

 - they are for use in preparations for oromucosal (for example nicotine gum) or transdermal administration (nicotine patches etc) for human therapeutic use as an aid in withdrawal from tobacco smoking; or